What are the latest funding news in the AI governance market? (June 2026)

 Why do we include them in the AI governance market?

-JetStream Security belongs in the AI governance market because it maps, monitors, and controls enterprise AI systems and agents.
+JetStream Security belongs in AI governance because the core product is an enterprise control layer for AI systems and agentic workflows.

 What is the company stage?